Introduction

 Azure CLI

-First we need to create an action group that we later are going to use with the alert rule.
-This rule will send an email to defined recipient upon rule trigger.
+First, we need to create an action group that we later are going to use with the alert rule.
+This rule will send an email to defined recipients upon the rule triggers.

 # Create an action group